przadka/song-solver/README.md

 ```
 Follow the on-screen prompts to record your song.
 The application will then attempt to recognize the song based on the provided recording.

-## Contribution

-Contributions are welcome!
-Please read the contribution guidelines first.

 ## License

 Open-source software licensed under the MIT License.